Heat of Reaction

-The heat of reaction which is also known as Enthalpy of Reaction is the change in the enthalpy of a particular chemical reaction that occurs at a constant pressure.
-It is the thermodynamic unit of measurement applied in calculating the amount of energy per mole either released or produced in a reaction.
+The heat of reaction is also known as Reaction Enthalpy.
+The difference in the enthalpy of a specific chemical reaction is obtained at a constant pressure.
+It is the thermodynamic unit of measurement applied in measuring the total amount of energy per mole either produced or released in a reaction.

 Therefore, the heat of reaction formula is given by